JCRMendoza/nerdwiththebeanie/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include computational modeling of learning and behavior
+bio: My research interests include computational modeling of learning and behavior.

 interests:
 - Computational Modeling